 Advance notification is especially important if a sign-language interpreter is required.

-ReceptionImmediately following Cabrini's Commencement ceremonies, graduates and their families and guests are invited to an on-campus reception in the Nerney Field House at the Dixon Center.
+ReceptionImmediately following Cabrini's morning Commencement ceremony, graduates and their families and guests are invited to an on-campus reception in the Nerney Field House at the Dixon Center.
 A reception will not be held following the Master's ceremony.